lcs27/LaTeX-template/README.md

 # LaTeX-template
 This is a $\LaTeX$ template created by lcs27.
 This template aims at allowing Chinese-English-French multilanguage typing, by providing separable packages for the ease of modular building.

-# Fully-equipped template
+## Fully-equipped template
-**Method of use:**
+### Method of usage
+#### Overleaf template
+The whole package is provided as a template on overleaf.
+Please go to [link comming soon](comming-soon) and simply use it!

+#### Local
-To use this template, first you need to configure your $\LaTeX$ interpreter into `XeLaTeX`.
+To use this template in your local interpreter, first you need to configure your $\LaTeX$ interpreter into `XeLaTeX`.

-Besides, you need to add following folders be in a same folder, which is called `sourcepath`
+Besides, you need to add following folders in a same folder, which is called `sourcepath`
 - `article`OR`beamer`, which gives the main part of template
 - `lang`, which provides language package
 - `packages`, which provides multiple packages detailed in support packages
 - logos, color files or other files

 Finally, you begin your file redaction:
 1. define the type of document, either an article or a presentation file(beamer)
 ```